Weak Proxies are Sufficient and Preferable for Fairness with Missing Sensitive Attributes: Weak Proxies Suffice

-Assumption~\ref{ap:informative} is the prerequisite of getting a feasible and unique estimate of $\mT$ \citep{zhu2021clusterability}, where the non-singular assumption ensures the matrix inverse in Theorem~\ref{lem:relation_true_noisy} exists and the constraints on $T_k[a,a]$ describes the worst tolerable performance of $g$.
-When $M=2$, the constraints can be simplified as $T_k[1,2] + T_k[2,1] < 1$ \citep{liu2017machine,liu2019peer}.
-If this assumption is violated, there might exist more than one feasible estimates of $\mT$, making the problem insoluble.
-Assumption~\ref{ap:iid} ensures the additional two auxiliary models provide more information than using only one classifier.
-Note it has been proved by \cite{liu2022identifiability} that \emph{three} is the sufficient and necessary number of auxiliary models to provide sufficient information to identify $\mT$.
-If Assumption~\ref{ap:iid} is violated, we would still get an estimate but may be inaccurate.
+To use our algorithm, there are two practical questions for practitioners: 1) what properties proxy models should satisfy and 2) how many proxy models are needed.
+The first question is answered by two requirements made in the estimation algorithm HOC:

-\para{Adapting HOC.} Algorithm~\ref{alg:alg_hoc} shows how we adapt HOC as \texttt{StatEstimator} (in Algorithm~\ref{alg:alg_calibrate}, Line~\ref{alg_line:hoc}), namely \texttt{HOCFair}.
-The original HOC uses one auxiliary model and simulates the other two based on clusterability assumption~\citep{zhu2021clusterability}, which assumes $x_n$ and its $2$-nearest-neighbors share the same true sensitive attribute, and therefore their noisy attributes can be used to simulate the output of auxiliary models.
-If this assumption does not hold~\citep{zhu2022beyond}, we can directly use more auxiliary models.
-And with a sufficient number of noisy attributes, we can randomly select \emph{three} of them for every sample as Line~\ref{alg_line:sample3}, and then estimate either global $\mT$ with Line~\ref{alg_line:globalT} or local $\mT_k$ with Line~\ref{alg_line:localT}.
-In our experiments, we test both using one auxiliary model and multiple auxiliary models.
+\begin{requirement}[Informativeness of Proxies] The noisy attributes given by each proxy model $g$ are informative, \ie $\forall k\in[M]$, 1) $\mT_k$ is non-singular and 2) either $T_k[a,a] > \PP(\widetilde A=a|f(X)=k)$ or $T_k[a,a] > T_k[a,a'], \forall a'\ne a$. \end{requirement} Requirement~\ref{ap:informative} is the prerequisite of getting a feasible and unique estimate of $\mT_k$ \citep{zhu2021clusterability}, where the non-singular requirement ensures the matrix inverse in Theorem~\ref{lem:relation_true_noisy} exists and the constraints on $T_k[a,a]$ describes the worst tolerable performance of $g$.
+When $M=2$, the constraints can be simplified as $T_k[1,2] + T_k[2,1] < 1$ \citep{liu2017machine,liu2019peer}, \ie $g$'s predictions are better than random guess in binary classification.
+If this requirement is violated, there might exist more than one feasible estimates of $\mT_k$, making the problem insoluble.